Transconnectome/ABCD-3DCNN/STEP_2_Multitask-learning/AdaShare/README.md

 the multi-task network.
 In other words, we aim to obtain a single network for multi-task learning that supports separate execution paths for different tasks.

+**AdaShare could theroetically only be implemented to ResNet.
+DenseNet transit information of all previous layers and add it to later layers.
+However, AdaShare should have task-specific layers and shared layers.
+Thus, if AdaShare is implemented to DenseNet, information of task A specific layers could intervene task B specific layers.**

 Here is [the link](https://arxiv.org/pdf/1911.12423.pdf) for our arxiv version.

 Welcome to cite our work if you find it is helpful to your research.